coolbutuseless/rconnection/README.md

   - R v3.3.0 NEWS file notes includes

-  “The connections interface now includes a function R_GetConnection() which allows packages implementing connections to convert R connection objects to Rconnection handles.
-Code which previously used the low-level R-internal getConnection() entry point should switch.”
+  “The connections API now includes a function R_GetConnection() which allows packages implementing connections to convert R connection objects to Rconnection handles used in the API.
+Code which previously used the low-level R-internal getConnection() entry point should switch to the official API.”

 - 2017-06-12